J4vixQ/Drama-Query/overview.md

 4. Then the data is stored in MongoDB database.
 5. The backend provides RESTful API endpoints for querying the data.
 6. The frontend visualizes the data.

+The database schema is in `DataSchema.md`

+The query details are in `backend/controllers/textsController.js`